 where $G, G_{0}$ are the Pauli-Jordan functions for $P, P_{0}$.

-\subsubsection{Null coordinates near $C$}
+\subsection{Null coordinates near $C$}

-Clearly the cone $C$ will in general not be an embedded submanifold of $M$, due to the possible presence of caustics.
+Clearly, the cone $C$ will in general not be an embedded submanifold of $M$, due to the possible presence of caustics.

-Let us introduce some assumptions from \cite{GW3}, which avoid this problem and are a version of the notion of {\em asymptotical flatness} (with past time infinity).
-We will come back to this notion in Subsect. \ref{sec10.6}.
+Let us introduce some assumptions from \cite{GW3}, which avoid this problem and are a version of the notion of {\em asymptotic flatness} (with past time infinity).
+We will come back to this notion in Section \ref{sec10.6}.

-We assume that there exists a function $f\in \cinf(M)$ such that \beq \eeq It follows that $C$ is a smooth hypersurface, although $\overline{C}$ is not.
-Moreover since $C$ is a null hypersurface, $\nabla^{a}f$ is tangent to $C$.
+We assume that there exists a function $f\in \cinf(M)$ such that \beq \eeq It follows that $C$ is a smooth hypersurface, although $C^{\rm cl}$ is not.
+Moreover, since $C$ is a null hypersurface, $\nabla^{a}f$ is tangent to $C$.